 5. Persistent FeverIf a fever that does not go away or lasts for more than 7 days on and off, it should be reported to your doctor.
 A stubborn fever is often a symptom of cancer, but keep in mind that a fever may also be a symptom of many other benign conditions.

 If you experience constipation, diarrhea, blood in the stool

-s, gas, thinner stools, or just a general overall change in bowel habits, see your doctor.
-These changes are all symptoms of gynecologic cancer
+, gas, thinner stools, or just a general overall change in the bowel habits, see your doctor.
+These changes may be due to symptoms of gynecological cancer

 and colon cancer

 7. Unintentional Weight LossLosing 10 or more pounds without trying may be a nice surprise, but isn't quite normal.
-Although a woman's weight may fluctuate throughout the month, any thing 10 pounds or more should be reported to your doctor.
+Although a woman's weight may fluctuate throughout the month, any weight loss of 10 pounds or more should be reported to your doctor.

 8. Vulva or Vaginal AbnormalitiesWith vulvar or vaginal abnormalities, you should be aware of any sores, blister, changes in skin color, and discharge.
 Women should exam their vulva and vagina regularly to look for these abnormalities.